crcdng/weather_app/README.md

 `weather_screen_test.dart` consists of widget tests.
 To get the test green that checks if the weather info appears on the screen, it is necessary to mock/stub/fake `WeatherNotifier`, which is a `ChangeNotifier` that updates the widget tree via the `Consumer` widget.
 This part is a bit tedious and [not well documented](https://github.com/rrousselGit/provider/issues/182).
 It is also tested that `CityNotFoundFailure` does not display a message whereas other failures show one.

+`weather_notifier_provider.dart` currently misses some tests, that's why I included a failing test as a reminder.
+It's not clear to me how / what to test in an Inherited Widget.

-Folder `integration_test` has an integration test.
-Because it calls the remote OpenWeatherMap API, it must be run with the API key
+The folder `integration_test` has an integration test. **Because it calls the remote OpenWeatherMap API, it must be run with the API key**

 `flutter test integration_test --dart-define OWM_API_KEY=<API KEY>`